thomasdarimont/doom-chicory/README.md

 The game is running flaky and slowly, but works!

+You can also enable the new AOT (Ahead of time bytecode compilation support) via `-Dchicory.aot=true`

+`java -Dchicory.aot=true -jar ./target/doom-wasm-1.0-SNAPSHOT-jar-with-dependencies.jar`

 Original Readme:

 At [Stepstone](https://www.stepstone.com), as part of our internal brown bag session, we talked about [polyglot capabilities of GraalVM](https://www.graalvm.org/latest/reference-manual/languages/).